Used EVs are the Bargain of the Decade

 Cars.com - in Dallas, a 2024 Kia Niro EV with 11,000 miles - $20,000.

-All of these cars, and ones like them, will still be under warranty.
-The Mercedes-Benz has a 10-year, 155,000-mile warranty.
+All of these cars, and others just like them, will still be under warranty.
+Mercedes-Benz has a 10-year, 155,000-mile warranty on some EVs.
 Most electric cars have an 8-year / 100,000-mile warranty on the battery and drive components.

 Why are Used EVs So Cheap?